steelbreeze/state.js/README.md

 # Welcome to state.js

-The current stable release is 4.1.6
+The current stable release is 5.0.0

 If you're using state.js I'd love to hear about it; please e-mail me at mesmo@steelbreeze.net

-## Version 4.1
+## Version 5
-Version 4.1 adds passing of the state machine state (a.k.a. context) to the guard condintions of transitions.

-##Version 4
-Version 4 adds passing of the state machine state (a.k.a. context) to the Effect, Entry and Exit callbacks.
-This is only a breaking change in the area of message based transitions where the state machine state is passed to the Effect callback as the first parameter, with the message that caused the transition passed as the second parameter.

-Added onEntry, onExit and onEffect methods to raise the Entry, Exit and Effect callbacks respectively; these can be replaced in derivative code as required where more complex behaviour is requied.

-Also renamed a few of the internal methods for naming consistency.

-The licence has also moved to MIT only.
+Version 5 is a complete re-write from version 4.x.x:
+- Much better performance by pre-computing all steps required during a state change.
+A clean/diry state is maintained  and re-computing possible if the machine strucutre changes.
+- The API has changed to a fluent style enabling transitions to be defined in a more natural way.
+- The code is authored in TypeScript; this hopefully will lead to better quality code.
+State machines using state.js can be authored in JavaScript of TypeScript.

 ## Introduction
 State.js is a JavaScript implementation of a state machine library that supports most of the UML 2 state machine semantics.